AvlWx2014/bowser/README.md

 then the resulting key for `test2/subtree/content.yml` will be `test2/subtree/content.yml` assuming no `key` is specified in your backend bucket configuration.
-If your bucket definition provides `key = "some/root/key` then the resulting key for `test2/subtree/content.yml` will be `some/root/key/test2/subtree/content.yml`.
+If your bucket definition provides `prefix = "some/root/prefix` then the resulting prefix for `test2/subtree/content.yml` will be `some/root/prefix/test2/subtree/content.yml`.

 * The AWS S3 backend skips uploading any Bowser sentinel files like `.bowser.ready` or `.bowser.complete`.